sandeepparekh/urlshortener/README.md

 ### UrlRedirect
 Date in this table is consumed by URL redirect module.
 First three characters of Shor Url Code are used as `PartitionKey` and 6 character `Short Url Code` is used as `RowKey`.
 This optimized the retrieval of Long url from short code while doing redirect.

+## Caching
+Url short code and long URL are stored as a Key/Value pair in Azure Cache for Redis for 7 days before they expire.

 # Project Structure
 ## UrlShortener.Extensions
 This project contains extensions methods for Base conversion and Md5 hash.